Fast Fitness Results with Coogee Personal Trainers

 We refer to a guzzFit balanced meal as containing 4 portions where 1 portion is an amount the size of your four fingers and 3 portions is an amount the size of your clenched fist.

-• Always maintain a gap of at least 3 hours between each balanced meal or snack you consume and record what it was in the guzzFit food diary (option A) or take a photo (option B) to submit regularly to us for 2-3 weeks,
+• Always achieve a gap of at least 3 hours between each balanced meal consumed and certainly more if you’re doing intermittent fasting then record it in the guzzFit food diary (option A) or take a photo (option B) to submit to us for 2-3 weeks,

-• plan your meals in advance and keep a record of each meal,
+• Plan your meals in advance and journal them,

 180 Superfood Protein+ Blend

-180 Protein+ Superfood Blend contains 9 natural ingredients that together we consider to form a very acceptable balanced meal and an exceptional post workout meal!
+180 Protein+ Superfood Blend contains 9 natural ingredients that together we consider forms a viable meal replacement alternative and the best post workout meal we’ve ever come across!

-Including 180 Protein+ Superfood Blend as a meal replacement into your guzzFit food diary will achieve a high food diary score for that particular meal or snack.
+Including 180 Protein+ Superfood Blend as a meal replacement into your guzzFit food diary will achieve a high food diary score for 1 or 2 meals or snacks per day.

 We supplement our diets with 180 Superfood Protein+ Blend daily.

-Each packet of 180 Superfood contains 25 serves that you can simply mix it up in a glass of water or include it in meals like those pictured running down the righthand side of your screen on PC and towards the bottom of the page on a mobile device.
+Each packet of 180 Superfood contains 25 serves that you can simply mix in a glass of water or include in meals like those pictured running down the righthand side of your screen on PC and towards the bottom of the page on a mobile device.

 You can purchase 25 serves of 180 Superfood for $52 from “Coogee Fine Foods” opposite Woolworths inside the Coogee Bay Shopping Centre on Coogee Bay Rd Coogee NSW 2034.

-Cottage or ricotta cheese with a thin layer of natural honey and a portion of fruit sprinkled with your choice of seeds eg; pepitas, sunflower, chia, flaxseed, sesame, etc,
+Cottage or ricotta cheese with a thin layer of natural honey and a portion of fruit sprinkled with your choice of seeds eg; pepitas, sunflower, chia, flaxseed or sesame.

-An egg omelette with your choice of vegetables; spinach, mushrooms, tomato, onion etc. Include a pinch of herb salt and some feta cheese.
-Add salmon or lean ham,
+An egg omelette with your choice of vegetables; spinach, mushrooms, tomato, onion.
+Include a pinch of herb salt and some feta cheese.
+Add salmon or ham.

-Smoothie: 180nutrition Super Food, water plus a dash of milk, some natural yoghurt, a portion of fruit (low sugar fruit eg; berries), optional; 1 tablespoon LSA powder (Linseeds, sunflower seeds, almonds), then blend together,
+Smoothie: 180nutrition Super Food, water plus a dash of milk, some natural yoghurt, a portion of fruit (low GI fruit eg; Raspberries or Strawberries), optional; 1 tablespoon LSA powder (Linseeds, sunflower seeds, almonds), then blend together.

-One slice of dark seeded Sonoma sourdough bread (heavily seeded breads have better P:C:F ratios), sautéed mushrooms (soaked in warm water with ½ teaspoon butter), steamed spinach and 2 slices of tomato, 2 eggs scrambled with a pinch of Celtic sea salt, mixed herbs,
+Seeded sourdough bread that’s been fermented for 32hrs (heavily seeded breads have better P:C:F ratios), sautéed mushrooms (soaked in warm water with ½ teaspoon butter), steamed spinach and 2 slices of tomato, 2 eggs scrambled with a pinch of Himalayan pink rock salt and some mixed herbs.

-One slice of Burgen bread (Burgen has better Protein:Carb:Fat (P:C:F) ratios, smoked salmon, avocado, dill cucumber and fetta cheese,
+One slice of sourdough toast, smoked salmon, avocado, dill cucumber and feta cheese,

-Fish fried in coconut oil or butter sprinkled with herbs, pour squeezed lime or lemon juice over,
+Fish fried in coconut oil or butter sprinkled with herbs, squeezed lime or lemon juice poured over,

-Two eggs poached, chopped parsley and a bit of ricotta cheese, a slice of low glycaemic index (low GI) bread i.e Burgen or dark Sonoma, with avocado and or butter and sliced raw tomato,
+Two eggs poached, chopped parsley and a bit of ricotta cheese, a slice of sourdough toast, with avocado and or butter and sliced raw tomato,

-One poached egg with small quantity of salmon, sliced raw tomato and some cottage cheese on a slice of dark rye bread.
-Add cracked pepper to flavour,
+Poached eggs with salmon, sliced raw tomato and some cottage cheese on a slice of toast, cracked pepper to flavour,

 Soak almonds in water for 12-24hrs then mix with 2 prunes, grated apple and natural yoghurt,